wlgagli26/gen_hosp_exploration/README.md

 `data_acquisition`

 The dataset is pulled into the variable space for future use.
-The dataset is then cleaned to ensure all data are in a consistent and usable format for analysis.
+The dataset is then cleaned and some features engineered to ensure all data are in a consistent and usable format for analysis.

 *inputs*:
     -`data/Hospital_General_Info.xlsx`